Anand Rai: 2015 Transfer

-On 17 July 2015, Rai lodged a complaint with CBI against senior BJP leader and former Union Minister Vikram Verma.
-He alleged that Verma had used his influence and power to get his MBBS student daughter transferred from a medical college in Uttar Pradesh to Gandhi Medical College in Bhopal, Madhya Pradesh.
 On 20 July 2015, the Government transferred him from the health department's training institute in Indore to Dhar.
 Rai alleged that he was being hounded for complaining against Verma, and stated that he would challenge the transfer in court.
 Rai filed an affidavit in the High court and alleged that Chief Minister Shivraj Singh Chouhan had asked him to stop the campaign against Vyapam scam and DMAT scam.
 In return, his transfer orders will be cancelled.
 The court then granted one week to the state government to file the counter affidavit.
 However, on 18 September 2015, the government cancelled the transfer orders without filing any reply.